-In choosing to follow Delaware, the drafting committee relied on a recent study that presents state-level data on the aggregate number of statutory trusts and the number of new statutory trust formations over the last several years.
-See Sitkoff, supra, at \\\.
-These data indicate that the Delaware Act dominates the field.
-Id. at \\\.
+In choosing to follow Delaware, the drafting committee relied on a recent study that presents state-level data on the aggregate number of statutory trusts formed and the number of new statutory trust formations in each state-over the last several years.
+See Sitkoff, supra, at .
+According to this study, the number of statutory trusts formed under the Delaware Act vastly exceeds the number formed in all other states, surpassing second-place Connecticut by a factor of almost ten to one.
+Id. at .
+The study also presents data on new trust formations These data indicate that the Delaware Act dominates the field.
+The new formation data show that the Delaware statutory trust has come also to dominate the Massachusetts business trust for the organization of business trusts more generally.
+Id. at .
 A further reason for following the Delaware model was to ensure that a statutory trust under this act would receive treatment under applicable regulatory law similar to that of a Delaware statutory trust.
 For a general discussion of the Delaware Statutory Trust Act, see Wendell Fenton & Eric A. Mazie, Delaware Statutory Trusts, in 2 R. Franklin Balotti & Jesse A. Finkelstein, The Delaware Law of Corporations & Business Organizations ch.
 19 (3d ed.
 2005 Supp.).